 Learn how to make casoncelli, a stuffed pasta that is typical of the Bergamo region.
 An intriguing sweet and savoury stuffing is used to fill the handmade pasta, getting you to the heart of Lombardy via its cuisine.

 The bustling city of Bergamo is a majestic medieval masterpiece with history, culture and music at its heart.
 The historic core of the city sits atop a hill and is divided from the lower city by Venetian walls, which afford spectacular views of the surrounding Lombardy region.
 Explore the charming cobbled streets, take in the lovely architecture from different eras and visit the city’s fascinating churches, picturesque piazzas and outstanding museums and galleries.

 Get to the heart of northern Italy by tasting the region's wines.
-The Tosca Winery produces organic Valcalepio DOC and Terre del Colleoni DOC using traditional methods, with respect for nature and the environment.
+One of our specially selected local wineries will introduce DOC wines produced using traditional methods, with respect for nature and the environment.

 This delightfully authentic trattoria, which is located in an historic building in the village of Roncaglia, takes pride in serving dishes from the local tradition using produce from the valley, created with age-old recipes.

 Northern Italy is well known and much-visited thanks to its beautiful landscapes and the stunning lakes that sit in the Lombardy region.
 However, despite the hordes of tourists that flock to the sparkling waters of Lake Como (and rightly so, for it is beautiful), it’s surprisingly easy to get off...